 This little teapot knows that you humans really love having tea your way!
-So, imagine the glee in our house when we saw a feature on the Tea Swan site that let’s you do just that by being able to select ingredients to add to your tea leaves and how much.
-Continue reading Have Tea Your Way – Tea Seller Tea Swan Helps You Do Just That!
+So, imagine the glee in our house when we saw a feature on a tea seller’s site that let’s you do just that by being able to select ingredients to add to your tea leaves and how much.
+Continue reading Have Tea Your Way – A Smart Tea Seller Helps You Do Just That!

 It was an extraordinary year as the 104-day-long strike in Darjeeling last year left a question unanswered as to what will happen to quality in new season which never had a precedence.